 - No uptime or other performance guarantees.

-PodBean has a great free plan that lets you upload five hours of audio with a 100GB per month bandwidth limit.
+PodBean has a great free podcast hosting plan that lets you upload 5hrs of audio with a 100GB per month bandwidth limit.

 Ultimately, I’d highly recommend checking out PodBean if you’re planning to upload a lot of content or if the resource limits imposed by other hosts bother you.